Of course, you should start blogging this year (2026) and beyond.

 Bad or poorly coded plugins can break your site.
 So, make sure to read the plugin documentation before installation.

-If a plugin has not been updated for a long time, that’s a signal the developer has abandoned the plugin.
+If a plugin has not been updated for a long time, that’s a signal that the developer has abandoned the plugin.

-Such a plugin can either be unsupported by your current WordPress installation or not work anymore.
+Such a plugin can either be unsupported by your current WordPress installation or no longer work.

 Install WordPress Themes